CountBricks Guide: Average Cost to Wire a New House

-Homeowners and builders alike ask one question early in a project: what is the average cost to wire a new house?
-In most U.S. metro areas the national range falls between $6 and $10 per square foot, landing around $9,000-$15,000 for a 2,000-square-foot residence.
-While that span sets a useful benchmark, CountBricks data shows that local labor rates, code requirements, and material fluctuations can nudge your final figure 15-20 % in either direction.
+For construction professionals, understanding the average cost to wire a new house is crucial.
+In most U.S. metro areas, the cost ranges from $6 to $10 per square foot, translating to approximately $9,000-$15,000 for a 2,000-square-foot residence.
+However, factors such as local labor rates, code requirements, and material fluctuations can adjust your final figure by 15-20%.

-Licensed electricians account for roughly 55-65 % of total cost.
-Complex layouts, multiple stories, or retrofits in partially finished shells push hourly bills higher.
+Licensed electricians account for roughly 55-65% of the total cost.
+Complex layouts, multiple stories, or retrofits in partially finished shells can increase hourly bills.

-Copper wire, breaker panels, receptacles, smart-home modules, and rough-in boxes add another 30-35 %.
-CountBricks pulls live vendor pricing so your estimate reflects today’s commodity rate, not last quarter’s catalog.
+Copper wire, breaker panels, receptacles, smart-home modules, and rough-in boxes add another 30-35%.
+CountBricks pulls live vendor pricing to ensure your estimate reflects current commodity rates.

-Most jurisdictions collect plan-review fees and require two inspections—rough-in and final.
-Expect 3-5 % of budget here.
-CountBricks AI automatically inserts regional permitting allowances when you generate an estimate.
+Most jurisdictions require plan-review fees and two inspections—rough-in and final.
+Expect 3-5% of the budget here.
+CountBricks AI automatically includes regional permitting allowances in your estimate.

 • Square footage: More circuits, longer runs, and bigger service panels scale costs linearly.